This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 The Size of Individual Particles in Your Compost Pile in the compost bin

 A small item decomposes quicker than a bin item.
-To speed up the decomposition process, chop the items you are composting into smaller particles.
+To speed up the decomposition process, chop the things you are composting into smaller particles.
 Some people use lawnmowers to cut the grass they wish to compost before adding it to the compost pile.

 Covering or Exposing Compost in the compost bin